“If you don’t know your history, you don’t know anything.

 Even If not, carry on, this page will still enlighten you a lot about surnames in general.

 Information about a surname is not easy to obtain, but in this page, we pursue it’s origins and lay before you it’s history gathered from resources all over the world.

-In The Beginning In ancient times people had only one name but as populations grew many individuals were given the same names and it became difficult to know who was being talked about.
+In ancient times people had only one name but as populations grew many individuals were given the same names and it became difficult to know who was being talked about.
 In order to reduce the confusion, individuals with the same name were differentiated from one another by various characteristics.
-Differentiations were based on Physical characteristics (Any physical characteristic could become associated with an individual), Parentage (The practice of identifying individuals with their parents, especially their fathers was almost universal), Occupation (associate an individual with his occupation), Geographical location and other criteria.
+Differentiation was based on physical characteristics (any physical characteristic could become associated with an individual), parentage (The practice of identifying individuals with their parents, especially their fathers was almost universal), occupation (associate an individual with his occupation), geographical location and other criteria.
 Geographical surnames, comprise the greatest number of individual surnames.

 The Meaning of a Surname: The meaning of the name may be based on any of the above characteristics.
 Most surnames however have a geographical origin.